griffin-dox/cyfer_recon/README.md

 ---

+## ⚠️ Windows & WSL Support

+> **Note:** This tool is designed and tested for Linux/Kali Linux.
+Many recon tools and commands (such as those using `apt`, `go install`, or Linux-specific binaries) will not work natively on Windows.
+>
+> **For Windows users:**
+> - It is strongly recommended to use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/) and install Kali Linux or Ubuntu.
+> - Some features may not work or may require adaptation if run directly in Windows CMD or PowerShell.
+> - If you encounter issues, try running the tool inside a WSL terminal.

+---

 ## 🚀 Features
 - **Multi-Target Input:** Enter targets manually or load from file
 - **Task Selection:** Choose from 20+ recon tasks via interactive menu